Are Prophets Real? What Judaism, Christianity, and Islam Say

 Key takeaways

-• All three Abrahamic faiths affirm that genuine prophets are real — chosen messengers through whom God communicates with humanity.
+• All three Abrahamic faiths affirm that genuine prophets are real—human messengers chosen by God to convey divine revelation.

 FAQs

-How does the Bible say you can tell a true prophet from a false one?
+How does the Bible say you can tell a false prophet from a real one?

 0 Community answers